bbcmicrobit/micropython/docs/devguide/devfaq.rst

     developers by adding tips, how-tos, and Q&A to this document.
     Thanks!

 Where do I get a copy of the DAL?
-A: Ask Nicholas Toll for details.
+A: Ask Nicholas Tollervey for details.